 When components and raw ingredients are sent to the Contract Manufacturer, perform a Stock Transfer to the contract manufacturer location to take them out of your main inventory.

 When the finished beverages and actual quantities are received, this can be input using the Assembly feature.
-Following our example, the raw ingredients quantity actually made 1580 bottles instead of 1580.
+Following our example, the quantity of the raw ingredients actually made 1580 bottles instead of 1500.

 - Navigate to Production -> New -> Assembly.